 The other day, I watched a video by Melyssa Griffin, explaining that the way to find my unique purpose on this planet is to find the intersection between how I want to be remembered (Legacy), what brings me joy (Fun) and what I’m good at (Talent).
-This resonated with me because it’s a very succinct way of describing how I determined my creative purpose through Ann Rea’s course Making Art Making Money.
+This resonated with me because it succinctly described how I determined my creative purpose through Ann Rea’s course Making Art Making Money.

-This is my original doodle that was inspired by music, generated while I was dancing (more on that in a future post).
+Below is a doodle inspired by music I generated while I was dancing (more on that in a future post).